wesselbarten/TicTacToe/NOTES.md

 [X] Player X wins when has marked the top center, middle center and bottom center positions [X] Player X wins when has marked the top right, middle center and bottom left positions [X] Board can be printed
+[X] All positions on the board can be printed